 For example, a scientist might use a spinner flask to grow cells for making vaccines.
 An Erlenmeyer flask might be used for bacterial fermentation.

-For growing animal or human cells, types of cell culture flasks are specially designed with specific features to support delicate cells.
+For growing animal or human cells, types of cell culture vessels are specially designed with specific features to support delicate cells.
 These flasks are typically made of plastic with surfaces that have been treated to facilitate cell adhesion and growth.
 Here are the main types:

 - T-Flasks (Tissue Culture Flasks).
 These are rectangular with a slanted neck for easy access.
 They come in different sizes, such as T-25 or T-75, based on the surface area (in square centimeters) required for cell growth.